NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 Try removing the inheritance from the `Dog` and `Cat` classes and see what happens.

+### A real-world example of Polymorphism in Python

+Probably the best and most useful example of subclass polymorphism (and maybe a bit of 'whatev's' thrown in) is the `__str__` method.
+You haven't heard of `__str__`?

+Well, you have sure have been using it, and polymorphically at that!

+In Python, every class inherits from the `object` class (thus 'everything is an **object**').
+The class '`object`' contains a special method called `__str__`.

+Thanks to `__str__` (and its lesser-known co-conspirator `__repr__`), every object in Python can be printed, even though what a given object looks like as a string can be quite different!
+For example, an `int` represents itself as a whole decimal number when printed, a float represents itself as a number with a decimal point.
+Totally different!

+The default implementation of `__str__` isn't particularly useful (to see it, try printing your cat instance), but any class can override `__str__` to return a string of their choosing.
+This allows us to have strings for ints, floats, lists, bools, tuples, dictionaries and even our own types.
+Thus every object has a string representation, but how it is represented as a string is polymorphically defined by how its `__str__` method is implemented.

 ## Relationships between objects

 In object-oriented programming, objects can have relationships with other objects.
 There are several types of relationships, including: